ekimcodes/Athena/README.md

 Wildfires caused by power line failures are a catastrophic and recurring problem.
 Athena bridges the gap between **Macro-Scale Analysis** (Satellite/OSM) and **Micro-Scale precision** (Drone/Computer Vision) to provide utility operators with a unified, real-time risk assessment dashboard.

+## Used Dataset

+Used TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and Power Lines [(https://github.com/r3ab/ttpla_dataset)].
+This dataset contains aerial images datset on transmission towers and power lines.

 ## Key Features

 ### Macro Scanner